-Partnerships will be supported by SCC on four levels between:
+Partnerships will be supported by SCC between:

-- SCC and providers
+- SCC and providers i.e.: maintained nurseries & schools, Early Years PVI providers and childminders

-- Providers working with other providers, including childminders, schools
+- Providers working with other providers,

-- Providers and parents
+- Providers and parents, carers

-- SCC and parents
+- SCC and parents, carers

-SCC promotes partnership working between different types of providers, including childminders, across all sectors and encourages more providers to offer flexible provision, alongside other providers.
+SCC promotes partnership working between different types of providers to offer flexible provision.

-The provider should work in partnership with parents, carers and other providers to improve provision and outcomes for children in their setting.
-An interactive toolkit has been developed to help providers set up or join a partnership, maximise the benefits of working together and tackle the challenges joint working can bring, see the link in Appendix 3.
+7.1 The provider should work in partnership with parents, carers and other providers to improve provision and outcomes for children in their setting.
+An interactive toolkit has been developed by the Family and Childcare Trust, to help providers; set up or join a partnership, tackle the challenges joint working can bring and explore different ways of responding to the extended funded entitlement through a partnership approach and maximise the benefits of working together.
+You can find out further information at: www.familyandchildcaretrust.org/dfes-30-hour-mixed-model-partnership-toolkit

-The provider should discuss and work closely with parents to agree how a child's overall care will work in practice when their funded entitlement is split across different providers, such as at a maintained setting and childminder, to ensure a smooth transition for the child.
+The provider should discuss and work closely with parents, carers, to agree how a child's overall needs will be met in practice when their funded entitlement is split across different providers, such as at a maintained school and childminder.